nuxt/nuxt/docs/3.api/1.composables/use-fetch.md

   * `transform`: a function that can be used to alter `handler` function result after resolving
   * `pick`: only pick specified keys in this array from the `handler` function result
   * `watch`: watch an array of reactive sources and auto-refresh the fetch result when they change.
 Fetch options and URL are watched by default.
 You can completely ignore reactive sources by using `watch: false`.
 Together with `immediate: false`, this allows for a fully-manual `useFetch`.
+  * `getCachedData`: a function that receives a cache key and can return cached data if it exists (by default it returns `nuxtApp.payload.data[key]` when hydrating and `nuxtApp.static.data[key]` after the app is hydrated).
+You can use this to build your own custom cache for `useFetch`.
   * `deep`: return data in a deep ref object (it is `true` by default).
 It can be set to `false` to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.

 ::alert{type=warning}